Best dental financing loans of November 2024

 CareCredit

-CareCredit is a health care credit card that finances out-of-pocket health and dental expenses from over 250,000 enrolled health care providers in the U.S. It stands out from other financing options because, upon approval, you can finance expenses of $200 or more over terms of up to 24 months with no interest.
-If you need more time, various reduced APR promotions are available for longer terms.
+CareCredit is a health care credit card that finances out-of-pocket health and dental expenses from over 260,000 enrolled health care providers in the U.S. It stands out from other financing options because, upon approval, you can finance expenses of $200 or more over terms of up to 24 months with no interest if you pay them in full.
+Instead, you can choose a term up to 60 months for an APR on par with personal loan interest rates.

 Dental savings plans

-A dental savings plan is a type of membership plan offered by dental providers.
-You typically pay an annual fee to join the program and then get a discount on the majority of the provider’s dental services.
+A dental savings plan is a type of membership plan offered by some insurance providers.
+You typically pay an annual fee to join the program and then get a discount on some of the provider’s dental services.
 Going this route, you don’t have to worry about claims, copays, or deductibles.
 You pay your annual fee, get a discounted price list of the office’s dental services, and then pay the reduced rate at the time of your visit.

 0% APR credit card

-Many credit card providers offer cards with promotional 0% APR introductory periods that can last up to 21 months.
+Many credit card providers offer cards with promotional 0% APR introductory periods that can last up to 21 months or longer.
 If you can get approved for one with a credit limit high enough to cover your dental expenses, you can use it to finance the care you need.
 As long as you pay off the balance before the promotional period ends, you won’t have to pay any interest.
-However, if you can’t pay the balance off in time, it’ll be subject to the normal APR on your credit card agreement.
+If you can’t pay the balance off in time, it’ll be subject to the normal APR on your credit card agreement.

 In-house dental financing

 Dentists may also offer in-house dental financing.
-In this case, the dentist becomes your lender and allows you to pay off your balance, plus interest, over time through installment payments.
-Availability, rates, and terms will vary from one provider to the next.
+In this case, the dentist becomes your lender and allows you to pay off your balance, typically with interest, over time through installment payments.
+Availability, rates, and terms vary from one provider to the next.

 How to apply for a dental loan